Stay Cool With Old School Technology

 Be cautious.
 Sure ceiling fans can reduce summer energy use, although one with incandescent bulbs can chew up any energy savings, and add unwanted heat to the room.

 Usually fans house several of the brighter bulbs in a home.
-They often turned on four hours or more a day.
+They are often turned on for four hours or more a day.
 These lights suck up more electricity than the fan motor, even though you’ll probably run the fan more hours a day during heat spells.
 For fans with lights, consider installing an LED bulb to lower energy consumption and reduce the amount of heat coming off the lamp.

 With lights or without, Energy Star fans are 50 percent more efficient than conventional fans.
 Energy Star-qualified ceiling fans use improved motors and blade designs that may save you more than $15 per year on utility bills.